1u0n/sf-movies/README.md

 ## Data
 all film locations and information are provided by [SF Open Data](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am) and the San Francisco Film Commission.
-Using this website you will be contacting directly San Francisco government's open databases.
+This app connects directly to San Francisco government's open apis.

 ## Technologies
 used to create sf-movies website: